adeelibr/adeelibr/README.md

 ## 📈 Featured Projects
 ### 🧑‍💻 [FitComrade](https://fitcomrade.com) (Retired Project)
 - A fitness platform enabling coaches and businesses to onboard clients, provide diet and workout plans, and achieve their fitness goals.
 ### 🌐 AI-Powered Web Applications
 - Case studies coming soon on AI automation and SaaS solutions.

-### 📱 Mobile Applications
-- High-performance apps for iOS and Android tailored for startups and enterprises.

 ---

 ## 🌐 Let's Connect